timholy/SnoopCompile.jl/docs/src/bot.md

 You can learn more about these files and the workflow process in the [documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow).
 Examples of such files in projects can be found in other packages, for example [Zygote](https://github.com/aminya/Zygote.jl/blob/SnoopCompile/.github/workflows/SnoopCompile.yml).

+!!! note

+    Upgrading from an old SnoopCompile bot:

+    In addition to the previous steps, you should also remove `_precompile_()` and any other code that includes a `_precompile_()` function.
+In the new version, SnoopCompile automatically creates the appropriate code.